KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

   * [YouTube](https://youtu.be/DAdsgiwD4QE)
   * [YouTube](https://youtu.be/vYiWjhV0hPA)

-* Events menu did got me stuck but not until enemies have spawned.
+* Events menu will get you stuck but not until enemies have spawned.
   * [YouTube](https://youtu.be/8xvMMS0aj-c)

-* Characters menu did not get me stuck but can't switch weapons and artifacts cuz the list/menu of other weapons/artifacts to switch with doesn't show up.
+* Characters menu will not get you stuck but can't switch weapons and artifacts cuz the list/menu of other weapons/artifacts to switch with doesn't show up.
   * [YouTube](https://youtu.be/-LE6rJvTCSA)
   * [YouTube](https://youtu.be/DAdsgiwD4QE)